What is the Entourage Effect?

 We recommend that those who seek the “entourage effect” put companies’ marketing claims to the test by checking third-party lab results to confirm additional cannabinoid and terpene content.

-Alarmingly, some products on the market labeled “full spectrum” do not contain the entourage compounds necessary to produce this holistic effect.
+Alarmingly, some products on the market labeled “full-spectrum” do not contain the entourage compounds necessary to produce this effect.

 Hemplucid develops products by harnessing the remarkable, natural synergy in the chemical composition of the whole hemp plant.

 The entourage effect is a crucial concept to understand as a CBD consumer, provider, or newcomer.